chrisknox97/mechacar_statistical_analysis/README.md

 ## Conclusion

-#### MechaCar’s production troubles seem undeniably linked to its third manufacturing lot, whose PSI values for its suspension cables remained significantly different from the population mean.
-Now that the issue has been located, hopefully the company can resolve the issue and additional studies with further implicate its financial viability on the auto market.
+#### MechaCar’s production troubles seem undeniably linked to its third manufacturing lot, whose PSI values for its suspension cables remained significantly different than the population mean.
+Now that the issue has been located, hopefully it can be resolved and additional studies will further implicate its financial viability of the product on the crowded auto market.